Western grey kangaroo

 Fact file

-• They have powerful, enlarged rear legs which support the familiar leaping motion.
-This is also aided by their long tail, which acts as a balance, and by an ankle adaptation which prevents the foot rotating sideways, so that kangaroos cannot twist their ankles while hopping
+• They have an ankle adaptation which prevents the foot rotating sideways, so that kangaroos cannot twist their ankles while hopping

 • They are most active from late afternoon to early morning, resting during the day in the shelter of trees and shrubs